Improve Your Photography With Professional Photographer Paul David Smith.

 If you have just bought your camera or have not yet ventured off of the auto modes the camera has to offer then manual mode can be scary.
 You may be in a position where you’ve tried to learn from friends or family, or perhaps you’ve watched some YouTube videos and it just hasn’t made sense?

-Our Beginners Photography Masterclass is designed to get you off your cameras automatic modes and taking advantage of the massive benefits shooting in manual mode has to offer.
+Our Beginners Photography Masterclass in Newquay, Cornwall, UK is designed to get you off your cameras automatic modes and taking advantage of the massive benefits shooting in manual mode has to offer.
 The good news is, last year we taught over a hundred people how to shoot in manual mode and each and every time we did it in less than a day!

 When you start to take control of the camera and tell it what you want it to do you open up the true potential the camera has to offer and your photography will improve.

-- How to take control & get out of auto mode.
+- Take control & get out of auto mode.

-- The benefits of using P, S, TV, A, AV or M modes.
+- Benefits of using P, S, TV, A, AV or M modes.

 - Understand ISO and the exposure triangle.